PaddleFlow/ElasticServing/README.md

 # ElasticServing

 ElasticServing provides a Kubernetes custom resource definition (CRD) for serving machine learning (ML) models on mainstream framework such as tensorflow, onnx, paddle.
 It encapsulates the complexity of auto scaling, fault tolerant, health check and use kustomize for configuration reconcile.
 It also natively support heterogeneous hardware like nvidia GPU or KunLun chip.
-With ElasticServing it’s easy to scaling to zero and do the canary launch for ML deployment.
+With ElasticServing it's easy to scaling to zero and do the canary launch for ML deployment.

 ## Quick Start

-Image used here is [Paddle Serving Image for CPU](https://github.com/PaddlePaddle/Serving#installation).
-This can be modified in ```config/configmap/configmap.yaml```
+The image used in our sample service is based on [Paddle Serving Image for CPU](https://github.com/PaddlePaddle/Serving#installation).

-The sample used here is [Chinese Word Segmentation](https://github.com/PaddlePaddle/Serving#-pre-built-services-with-paddle-serving).
-The preparation work is done making used of the entrypoint of docker.
-This can be modified in ```args``` column in ```config/samples/elasticserving_v1_paddle.yaml```
+The sample used here is [Resnet50 in ImageNet](https://github.com/PaddlePaddle/Serving/tree/v0.6.0/python/examples/imagenet) and [Chinese Word Segmentation](https://github.com/PaddlePaddle/Serving#-pre-built-services-with-paddle-serving).
+The preparation work is done based on the entrypoint of docker.
+This can be modified in ```arg```.

 ### Prerequisites
 - Kubernetes > 1.18